rclark848/PIRE_Bioinformatics/Day_2_Labs/BayPass_Lab_2.md

 \
 \
 \
 Close this file and open another one titled `candidate_BFs.txt`.
-(This should be in your sandbox, as it was also created by the R script you just ran.)
+(This should be in your workspace, as it was also created by the R script you just ran.)
 This file has a list of all loci that are under selection for at least one of the environmental variables.
 \
 \
 We are going to create a histogram in R to look at the distribution of our Bayes Factors.